Exploring your European Family Heritage

 Holland’s most famous soccer team – Ajax – is known as the Jewish team.
 Kosher restaurants are numerous, some dating back over 200 years.

-Finest Journeys will custom build an itinerary around you and your family to help you search out and visit key places in your family heritage.
+Finest Journeys will custom build an itinerary to meet your own and your family’s desires and expectations when tracing your european heritage.

 Jews have lived in Paris since medieval times.
 The Marais – Pletzl – is the heart of Jewish Paris.
 It buzzes with specialty shops, Kosher restaurants and bakeries, lively cafes and beloved falafel stands.